plinck/ch5ReactSample/README.md

 This project has been updated to change the file structure around a but to more fit the structure I typically used.
 I have also copied the react-ch5 code into my project so I can manipualet it on my own and inetgrate it based on my style.
 I also got rid of yarn since I dont use it and I had issues with it messing up my gcloud CLI and firebase CLI.
 Certainly ths is my issue but I am not in the mood to switch to yarn yet.

-This project is meant to be a way to start learning ch5 with react and typescript using simulator vs real ive env with touchpanel and processor.
-This is to allow isloated leanring and testing.
+This is meant to be a way to start learning ch5 with react and typescript using simulator vs real ive env with touchpanel and processor.
+This is to allow isloated learning and testing primarily using the emulator.

 ## Available Scripts